drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_discovery.png){: loading=lazy }
 ### The Captopril Project Timeline

+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/captopril-project-timeline-70c0d3c4'><i class='fa fa-play' aria-hidden='true'></i></button>

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_timeline.png){: loading=lazy }
 ### What Made the Success of the Project Possible?

-If we try to retrospectively understand how this project turned into a success story despite the management's decision to stop it, aside from the persistence of the authors to continue searching, the major factors that contributed to the discovery of Captopril were the effective use of structure-based and ligand-based design approaches, as explained in the following pages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/what-made-success-project-possible-79a45d47'><i class='fa fa-play' aria-hidden='true'></i></button>If we try to retrospectively understand how this project turned into a success story despite the management's decision to stop it, aside from the persistence of the authors to continue searching, the major factors that contributed to the discovery of Captopril were the effective use of structure-based and ligand-based design approaches, as explained in the following pages.
 Note that serendipity also played a small part.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.